mpantelakis/my-odin-projects/odin-recipes/README.md

-# Odin-recipes
+# Recipes

-This project focuses on applying the knowledge acquired from the HTML Foundations course to create a simple recipe website.
+This project focuses on applying the knowledge acquired from the HTML Foundations course to create a very simple recipes website.